dzchoi/Lazy-evaluated-matrix-module/README.md

 ### Some limitations

 * `matrix<T> A = A;` and `matrix<T> A = std::move(A)` will cause runtime error, which is not checked by this module for minimizing runtime overhead.
 However, `A = A;` and `A = std::move(A)` for a mutable matrix A run ok and do nothing but making some redundant copy of A in temporary memory.

+### License

+This project is licensed under the terms of the MIT license.

+- Dongzin Choi